Regulatory actions for Dec. 14, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bonesupport, Corista, Glaukos, Medtronic.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Arch, Candel, Iecure, Pharming, Processa, Quoin, Theratechnologies.

 Briefs